 Managing OAuth Tokens

-To view and manage your OAuth tokens, click Account and select the Connected Accounts tab.
+To view and manage your OAuth tokens, click your Account Name at the bottom of the left navigation sidebar and select Account > Connected Accounts.
+If you don’t see this option, click the button in the left navigation sidebar and select Connections.
 Select a token from the list to go to its details page.

 On the Connected Account details page, you can: